ekaprasasti/firebasecrud-udemy/README.md

 import { AngularFireDatabase, FirebaseListObservable } from 'angularfire2/database';

 export class ShoppingListPage {
-	constructor(private database: angularFireDatabase){
+	constructor(private database: AngularFireDatabase){
 		/*
 			Pointing shoppingListRef$ at Firebase -> 'shopping-list' node.
-That means not only can we push things fron this reference to the database, but ALSO we have access to verything inside of that node.
+That means not only can we push things from this reference to the database, but ALSO we have access to everything inside of that node.
 		*/
 		this.shoppingListRef$ = this.database.list('shopping-list');
 	}